SM2-wiki/SM2-wiki/docs/index.md

-# Welcome To SM2-wiki!
+# Welcome to SM2-wiki!

 This website is being built...

-Please Wait
+Please wait